Messier 67 - King Cobra Open Cluster

 Open Cluster

 An open cluster refers to a group of stars that have formed in the same region, from the same molecular cloud, loosely bound by gravity.
 Stars that have formed in molecular clouds are mostly of a similar age and made up of similar compositions.
-These groups of stars generally contain anywhere from a few dozen to a few thousand stars that can be spread overa distance of up to 30-light years, though this is considered irregular.
-Open clusters, on a galactic scale, are short lived occurences due to gravitational interactions with other stars and tidal forces of the Milky Way.
+These groups of stars generally contain anywhere from a few dozen to a few thousand stars that can be spread over a distance of up to 30 light-years, though this is considered irregular.
+Open clusters, on a galactic scale, are short-lived occurrences due to gravitational interactions with other stars and tidal forces of the Milky Way.
 Generally speaking, open clusters last only for a few million years.
-In some cases, like Messier 67, some open clusters can live for billions of years.
-In the case of Messier 67, it is estimated to be about 4 billion years old.
-Open clusters are commonly found within the galactic disk, where most of the star-forming is very active.
-Globular clusters differ from open clusters because globular clusters are very tightly bound stars, spherical in shape, and very old.
-In some cases, globular clusters are considered to be failed galaxies.
-In short, open clusters could be described as a stellar family, born together in the same location and sharing similar chemical compositions.
+However, in the case of Messier 67, it is estimated to be about 4 billion years old, much older than a typical open cluster.
+These objects are commonly found within the galactic disk, where most of the star-forming activity is still very active.

 Location